 Getting in via Ninoy Aquino International Airport

 Manila's major air gateway, Ninoy Aquino International Airport (IATA: MNL, ICAO: RPLL) encompasses a single domestic terminal and three international terminals.
-The main international terminal (Terminal 1) welcomes the majority of international flights, and it is this old, worn-down building that has earned "NAIA" its unfortunate status as "the world's worst airport".
+The main international terminal (Terminal 1) welcomes the majority of international flights, and its characteristic inefficiency has earned "NAIA" its unfortunate status as "the world's worst airport".
 (Location on Google Maps)

-NAIA is not connected to the city's rail system; the easiest way to get out is by riding one of two taxi types that wait at the arrivals area of any of the four terminals within.
+NAIA is not connected to the city's rail system; the easiest way to get out is by riding a "point to point" bus, or one of two taxi types that wait at the arrivals area of any of the four terminals within.

 Coupon taxis do not have a taxi meter; instead, these cabs charge a flat rate depending on your destination.
 The arrivals area dispatcher will take your name and destination, and issue a coupon in exchange for payment.
 Present the coupon to the driver and off you go.